 Interacting with peers during treatment can greatly enhance a person’s experience.
 Some people are more comfortable and more easily able to focus on their recovery in a gender-specific treatment program.
 Gender-specific treatment programs provide this opportunity.

 Many people begin abusing drugs or alcohol due to mental health issues.
-Prolonged substance abuse can make these conditions worsen or cause them to appear for the first time.
+Prolonged substance use can make these conditions worsen or cause them to appear for the first time.

 When a person is struggling with co-occurring substance use and mental health disorders, they have a dual diagnosis.
 Dual-diagnosis treatment programs recognize and treat the ways each of these conditions influence the other.
 This integrated treatment approach gives a person a greater chance of success, stability, and all-around better health.
 These programs treat anxiety, depression, post-traumatic stress disorder and other forms of mental illness.